grounds/grounds.io/README.md

 This project is the web application behind [Grounds](http://beta.42grounds.io).

-`Grounds` aims to provide a way to share runnable snippets within various languages inside a web browser.
+`Grounds` aims to provide a way to share runnable snippets within various languages from a web browser.

 All you need is `docker` and `rake` to run this project inside `docker`containers with the same environment as in production.